tshepang/blog/content/computing/when a FLOSS project gets real big.md

 > that is being changed.
 Those maintainers, who number around 700, feed
 > those changes up to the 130 subsystem maintainers.
 From there, the
 > patches make their way into linux-next, then to Linus Torvalds, and,
-> eventually the mainline---if they get accepted at each step along the
+> eventually the mainline+++if they get accepted at each step along the
 > way.
 >
 > \-- [source]